 I love that this meal can be made with ingredients I have lying around in the cupboard, so often I’ll make it for lunch as well on the weekend.
 Sometimes I like to add double cream if I have it in the fridge to make a creamier pasta dish (again my husband hates it when I make creamy dishes) or I’ll add diced chicken or chopped chorizo to add a little flavour and add some more protein.
 Very rarely, I’ll even make my own pasta.
 We have a machine that we were gifted yonks ago when we were child free and had all the time in the world to create and cut pasta!

-Let me know if you try this dish for your toddler and what they think of it.
+Let me know if you try this toddler pasta recipe and what your toddler thinks of it.
 I hope it becomes a firm favourite like it is in this house (well, for me and Dex anyway!)